openstack-archive/fuel-plugin-scaleio/doc/content/user-guide.rst

-EMC ScaleIO Fuel Plugin User Guide
+ScaleIO Fuel Plugin User Guide
 ==================================

 Once the Fuel ScaleIO plugin has been installed (following